 Living contemporary documents from the land of the Pharaohs

-The Papyrus Museum will close on October 5, 2020 and will undergo a major relaunch.
-The renewed and significantly expanded museum will be open to everyone again from April 2021.
+The Papyrus Museum will is currently undergoing a major relaunch.
+The renewed and significantly expanded museum will be open to everyone again soon.

 In the Papyrus Museum, we introduce you to the various different subject areas by means of selected objects from the entire time range so that you get a living impression of everyday life and the diverse culture of antique and early medieval Egypt.
 Objects of material culture and similar content, such as late antique textiles, items from every day and funeral customs as well as mummy portraits provide a vivid addition to the writings on display.